Myles Straw Preview, Player Props: Guardians vs. Dodgers

 Myles Straw At The Plate

-- Straw has 15 doubles, three triples, a home run and 36 walks while hitting .241.
+- Straw has 15 doubles, three triples, a home run and 36 walks while batting .241.

+- Straw has reached base via a hit in 69 games this year (of 117 played), and had multiple hits in 22 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.